This post may contain affiliate links. Please read our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

 If you love shrimp and also love pasta, you are going to love this shrimp pasta recipe made with homemade pesto from scratch.
 It’s very flavorful, simple and easy to make, and ready in just 30 minutes.
 It is a complete meal that’s filling and you won’t need to worry about making any side dishes.
-Tender shrimp with each bite along with flavorful pesto pasta that will satisfy those taste buds.
-Make this shrimp pesto pasta recipe any day of the week for a quick and easy dinner for the family to enjoy.
-If you don’t like shrimp or the kids won’t have shrimp, you can easily swap it with chicken.

 • Simple and Easy: This shrimp pesto pasta recipe is super easy to make.
-It is what i call a hassle-free dinner thats filling and delicious.
+It is what I call a hassle-free dinner that’s filling and delicious.
 Shrimp cooks up fast and this pasta recipe can be ready in 30 minutes.

 top view and side shot of shrimp pesto pasta